davisjc/carputer/README.md

 ## Music Library Syncing

 In my mind, the design of the project really hinges on how state is kept in sync between two systems that will never talk to each other directly over a network.
-A simple way to opt-out of this is by just carrying the hard drive between systems and using rsync to push and pull updates from it.
+A simple way to opt-out of this is by just carrying the hard drive between systems and using rsync to push updates to it.
 However, I wanted a way to keep the car's music library in sync without carrying the entire library around.

-I wanted to perform a short-lived version control transaction whenever I moved a thumb drive from one system to another.
+I wanted to perform a sort of short-lived version control transaction whenever I moved a thumb drive from one system to another.
 Specifically:
 * The host machine needs to know what files are missing from the carputer, and copy them to the transport device.
 * The carputer needs to identify which files have gone stale (removed or modified), and remove them from its own library.
 * The carputer needs to copy from the transport device the new files that are currently missing from its library.